Subscribe via RSS

 Engaru, Hokkaido – April, 2023

-After making it to the northern and eastern extremities of Hokkaido back in 2019 (pre-covid!), I'd decided I wanted to do the round-trip via Abashiri.
+After making it to the most-northern and most-eastern extremities of Hokkaido back in 2019 (pre-covid!), I'd decided I wanted to do the round-trip via Abashiri.
 There's freight to see on the line from Asahikawa, via Engaru, to Kitami and a joyful train from Abashiri to Kushiro.
-Getting there would be no mean feat though!
+Getting there would be no mean feat!

 The plan was to get to Asahikawa and then venture east.
 From Shin-Osaka, it would've been a 2-day trip via trains, and I'd done that last time.
-This time I was to cheat and fly Itami(Osaka) to Chitose(Sapporo), leaving very little time to transfer to the Limited Express trains.
+This time I was to cheat and fly Itami(Osaka) to Chitose(Sapporo), leaving very little time to transfer to the northbound Limited Express.

 Getting to Sapporo via Itami